eddiehale3/iot_demo/README.md

 In order to execute this project you must have:

 1. A Service Account with roles to [deploy GCP resources](#deploy-gcp-resources) using Terraform.
-    - Documentation on Service Accounts can be found [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
+    - Documentation on Service Accounts [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
+    - Roles needed:
+        - roles/bigquery.admin
+        - roles/cloudfunctions.admin
+        - roles/cloudiot.admin
+        - roles/dataflow.admin
+        - roles/pubsub.admin
+        - roles/storage.admin
 2. A Service Account Key associated with the Service Account from #1.
-Then update `credentials` under `terraform/main.tf` to point to this file.
+Then update `credentials` under `terraform/main.tf` to point to this json file.
     - [Creating and managing service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)